 - Dress warm and bring extra warm clothing

 - Bring binoculars or a telescope if you have them

-- A significant other (Because the stars are awfully romantic...)
+- Find your significant other (because the stars are awfully romantic...)

 Concerning the Cold